A 5.6 magnitude earthquake strikes central Türkiye. There were no immediate reports of casualties or damage - ExBulletin

 A 5.6 magnitude earthquake strikes central Türkiye.
 There were no immediate reports of casualties or damage

-ANKARA, Turkey (AP) — A moderate-magnitude earthquake struck central Turkey on Thursday, the country's disaster management agency said.
-It was not immediately clear whether it caused casualties or damage.
-Destiny 5.
+ANKARA, Turkey (AP) — A fairly strong earthquake struck central Turkey on Thursday, the country's disaster management agency said, causing damage to some buildings.
+There were no immediate reports of deaths or serious injuries.

-ANKARA, Turkey (AP) — A moderate-magnitude earthquake struck central Turkey on Thursday, the country's disaster management agency said.
-It was not immediately clear whether it caused casualties or damage.
+The 5.6-magnitude earthquake struck the town of Solusaray in Tokat Province, about 450 kilometers (280 miles) east of the capital Ankara, according to the Presidency of Disaster and Emergency Management.

-The 5.6-magnitude earthquake occurred in the town of Solusaray in Tokat Province, about 450 kilometers (280 miles) east of the capital Ankara, according to the Disaster and Emergency Management Presidency (AFAD).
+Turkey and Israel announce trade barriers between them as relations deteriorate in the Gaza Strip

 A devastating 7.8-magnitude earthquake struck parts of southern Turkey and neighboring Syria last year, killing more than 59,000 people.